 Among the fashion tips for Videoconferencing, the second golden rule to dress for a video conference is using color coding and solid palettes.
 In other words, you should tune down textures and contrast.

-To make things easier for you, I’d broken down a simple guide to choosing a color based on your skin tone:
+To make things easier for you, here is a simple guide to choosing a color based on your skin tone:

 If your skin is dark use warm colors; such as red, orange, and yellow.
 You can also use neutral colors like white, black, and gray.
 We don’t recommend using coffee-related colors for you.